 If you’re finding every day a struggle because of the weight of depression, Allison Sikorsky, PMHNP, can help.
 At Your Service Psychiatry provides an entirely online service for patients with a range of serious psychiatric disorders, including depression.
 Even if you can’t bear leaving the house, you can benefit from Allison’s help via video link.
 At Your Service Psychiatry has its base in Bloomingdale, Illinois, but Allison has licenses to provide telepsychiatry services in 20 states nationwide.
-Find out more by calling the office or book an appointment online today.
+To see available appointments and schedule, click the button below today.

 Depression –– also known as major depressive disorder –– is a mental health problem that causes negative feelings to take over your life.

 You feel sad or low most if not all of the time, and there doesn’t seem to be anything you can do to shake off the negative emotions you’re experiencing.

 Symptoms of depression vary, so each person’s experience of this illness is unique to them.
 However, there are some common signs, such as:

 While everyone has times where they feel low and depressed, if these symptoms last for more than two weeks, you could have clinical depression.

 Common triggers for depression include life events and experiences, such as losing a job, experiencing a profound loss, or having a chronic illness.

 However, it’s not just negative experiences that trigger depression.
 Some people get depression after moving to a new home or getting a job they really wanted.